skip to Main Content

 2. Private Loans

-These loans are provided by individuals or non-traditional financial institutions and can be more flexible with their terms than conventional loans.
-People usually assume they have higher interest rates and shorter repayment terms, but in Costa Rica, they can be pretty similar to what the banks would give you.
+Individuals or non-traditional financial institutions provide these loans and can be more flexible with their terms than conventional loans.
+People usually assume they have higher interest rates and shorter repayment terms, but in Costa Rica, they can be similar to what the banks would give you.

 3. Hard Money Loans

-These are secured by the property being purchased through the form of a lean.
-Investors often use them, which are generally faster and easier to obtain than other loan options because the collateral makes the lender feel secure.
-However, they also come with great interest rates compared to the banks, especially when the LTV (loan to value) is low.
+These are secured by the property being purchased through a lean.
+Investors often use them, generally faster and easier to obtain than other loan options, because the collateral makes the lender feel secure.
+Also, interest rates are comparable to the banks, especially when the LTV (loan to value) is low.
 For example, if you are trying to borrow $100,000 USD on a $1,000,000 USD property, it’s possible to see lower interest rates since the LTV is 10%.

 How to Choose the Right Loan